 Although the site is outside the protected AONB, it still sits wholly within the Green Belt.
 As of 2019, some 22 per cent of land within Tunbridge Wells Borough was designated as Green Belt.
 In the current climate it is not unusual for land to be allocated for development within the Green Belt by a Local Plan.

 The Estate has considered what compensatory improvements it could make to the retained Green Belt elsewhere on land under its ownership.
-This will be developed in consultation with Tunbridge Wells Borough Council.
+This would be developed in consultation with Tunbridge Wells Borough Council.

 There are several existing buildings on the site.
 Some are owned by the Hadlow Estate.
 These include a collection of buildings in the centre of the site at Bank Farm.
 Other existing buildings are in private ownership, and the masterplan has been designed to ensure a good interrelation is maintained between these buildings and the new development, including set-backs and green space.
 Some of these buildings are heritage assets that have been assessed as part of a wider study, and the masterplan has been developed to protect, respect and where appropriate celebrate these assets.